bertomartin/git-recipes/content/04-working-with-branches.md

 The new branch I have created for my documentation efforts is called `docs` while the main branch is called `master`.
 These names are mentioned in the log output listed above.

 When we go looking at how this information is stored, our first guess might be to start browsing `.git/objects`.
 The only things you would find there are the new commit, tree and blob objects we created by comitting new changes to the repository.
-All information regarding branches are not first-class citizens in the Git object database; instead, they reside in `.git/refs`.
+Branches are not first-class citizens in the Git object database; instead, they reside in `.git/refs`.
 Let's look inside this directory, again using the `tree` command:

     $ tree .git/refs
     .git/refs